The Hebrides (overture): Background

-Mendelssohn's first visited England in 1829 following invitations from Sir George Smart and the Philharmonic Society.
+Mendelssohn first visited England in 1829 following invitations from Sir George Smart and the Philharmonic Society.
 Following his tour of England, Mendelssohn proceeded to Scotland, where he began work on his Symphony No. 3, Scottish.
 He was engaged on a tour of Scotland with his travelling companion Karl Klingemann when he sent a letter to his family with the opening phrase of the overture written on it.
 In a note to his sister Fanny, he said: "In order to make you understand how extraordinarily the Hebrides affected me, I send you the following, which came into my head there."
 The cave at that time was approximately 35 ft high and over 200 ft deep, and contained black basalt pillars.

 The work was completed on 16 December 1830 and was originally entitled Die einsame Insel (The Lonely Island).
 However, Mendelssohn later revised the score and renamed the piece Die Hebriden (The Hebrides).
 Despite this, the title of Fingal's Cave was also used: on the orchestral parts he labelled the music The Hebrides, but on the score Mendelssohn labelled the music Fingal's Cave.
 This revision of the overture was premiered on 14 May 1832 in London in a concert conducted by Thomas Attwood, that also featured Mendelssohn's Overture to A Midsummer Night's Dream.
 The final revision was completed by 20 June 1832. and premiered on 10 January 1833 in Berlin under the composer's own baton.